FabricMC/Enigma/readme.txt

 LICENSE

-Enigma is distributed under the GNU Lesser General Public license version 3
+Enigma is distributed under the GNU General Public license version 3

 Enigma includes a modified version of Procyon which is distributed under the Apache license version 2.
 Procyon is copyrighted by Mike Strobel, 2013